JuliaData/DataFrames.jl/docs/io.md

 Currently, `DataFrames` provides functions to read tabular (CSV) data, and R data files (in RDA2 or RDX2 format).

+In addition, a number of additional packages allow to obtain a `DataFrame` from external data, for instance databases, or Statistics software.
+Below, we describe interfaces for

+* PostgreSQL
+* MySQL
+* Stata
+* SPSS
+* SAS

 ## CSV files

 ### Importing